envexx/Somnia-Social/README.md

 **Built with ❤️ for the Somnia ecosystem**

-*This project represents the future of decentralized social media - where users own their data, content is censorship-resistant, and interactions are truly peer-to-peer.*
+*This project represents the future of decentralized social media - where users own their data, content is censorship-resistant, interactions are truly peer-to-peer, and your social achievements are represented as NFTs on the blockchain.*